Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Remember the Vasa
 ~~~~~~~~~~~~~~~~~

 Bjarne Stroustrup `seems fond <https://www.stroustrup.com/P0977-remember-the-vasa.pdf>`__ of the phrase "Remember the Vasa" to warn against large last-minute changes.
 According to `Wikipedia <https://en.wikipedia.org/wiki/Vasa_(ship)>`__, the Vasa was a ship that sunk because the center of gravity was too high.
 Despite rumors that it was redesigned, there is no evidence that any alterations were performed during construction.
-It appears to have been built exactly as its designer Henrik Hybertsson envisioned it.
+It appears to have been built almost exactly as its designer Henrik Hybertsson envisioned it.
 And the design was obviously incorrect - a survey of shipwrights at the inquest after the sinking said the ship design "didn't have enough belly".
 So the only lesson I get is to learn from experienced designers to avoid making mistakes.
 But this is just T.S.
 Eliot's principle to steal from great poets.

 Hungarian notation
 ~~~~~~~~~~~~~~~~~~